 Extra Virgin Olive Oil Italy, Spain, France and California

-The 2017 Harvest in Italy and Spain was late again due to the drought for the 2nd year in a row.
+The 2018 Harvest in Italy and Spain was late again due to climate change for the 3rd year in a row.
 Yields will be down but the stress on the trees will once again produce some spectacular Olive Oils.

-Just about all of our selection from the 2017 Harvest are in stock….
-There are a few more coming in from Spain in May.
-Prices have definitely gone up a bit.
+Just about all of our selection from the 2018 Harvest are in stock….
+Prices have definitely edged up a bit.
 But our 3 bottle purchase with free freight is still the best deal to be found in the country.

 We actually built this package for grocery stores and we are going to be in several really good chains of what I refer to as enlightened grocers.
 Believe it or not it takes an act of congress to get the average grocer to change their store sets which is why the selection of Olive Oils in your local grocery hasn’t changed much in the last decade.